jxom/react-loads/README.md

 > `string` | Default: `"context-and-variables"`

 The caching strategy for your loader to determine the cache key.

+Available values:

+- `"context-only"`
+  - Caches your data against the `context` key only.
+- `"context-and-variables"`
+  - Caches your data against a combination of the `context` key & `variables`.

 #### `cacheTime`
 #### `dedupingInterval`